Frequently Asked Questions

 Are there work study/volunteer positions available?

-There many be some limited work-study/volunteer positions available during the Festival week, but preference for work assignment is given to scholarship students.
-If you are interested in work-study please note this in your registration form under Financial Assistance and let us know what you are interested in the helping with.
+There may be some limited work-study/volunteer positions available before, during and after the Festival week.
+If you are interested in work-study please note this in the Volunteer section on your Registration Form and let us know what you are interested in helping with.

 If you are interested in volunteering outside the Festival week (during the year) or would like to volunteer without registering as a student, please email us at [email protected].
 We would love to have you!